kjac/FormEditor/Tutorials/Approval.md

 ### Configuring and locking down Form Editor

 We need to make a few changes to the Form Editor data type.
-First and foremost we need to enable the option "Use submission approval" - this activates the approval system:
+First and foremost we need to enable the option *Use submission approval* - this activates the approval system:

 ![Enable submission approval](img/Approval/data-type-submission-approval.png)

 Using the content template we'll have a correctly configured comments form with each new article that's created.
-We don't really want the editors messing around with it - they should only be concerned with moderating the submitted comments.
-Fortunately we can lock down Form Editor to only show the *Submissions* to the editors by configuring the *Tab order and availability*:
+We really don't want the editors messing around with it - they should only be concerned with writing articles and moderating the submitted comments.
+Fortunately we can lock down Form Editor, so only the *Submissions* tab is shown to the editors.
+This is done by configuring the *Tab order and availability* on the data type:

 ![Tab order and availability](img/Approval/data-type-tab-availability.png)